jrpool/jsonresume-theme-a11y/README.md

 Each section has a format, a “title” (i.e. metafact), and some content.
 To specify a section, make it an object with `format`, `title`, and `data` properties, whose values comply with the requirements given below.

-Some formats require that the `data` property have an object value and that this value have a `head` property.
+Some formats require that the `data` property have an object value.
+This object may be required, or permitted, to have a `head` property.
 In such cases, the `head` property’s value is an object with `size` and `data` properties.
 The `size` value is an integer from 1 (largest) through 7 (smallest).
 The `data` value is a stringable.

 There are 7 permitted section formats:

 #### Boxed bullet list (`boxedBulletList`)

-The `data` value is an object with `head` (see above) and `list` properties.
+The `data` value is an object with an optional `head` property (see above) and a `list` property.
 The `list` property has an array of stringables as its value.

-The property will be rendered as a bulleted list with a heading, enclosed in a box.
+The property will be rendered as a bulleted list, with a heading if you included a `head` property, enclosed in a box.
 Each stringable in the `data.list` array will be an item in the bulleted list.

 #### Centered text (`center`)